-- Systemic sclerosis affects many organ and systems.
-It is most obvious in the skin; however, the GI tract; the respiratory, renal, cardiovascular, and genitourinary systems; and numerous vascular structures are frequently involved. - The symptoms result from inflammation and progressive tissue fibrosis and occlusion of small blood vessels by excessive production and deposition of types I and III collagens.
+- Systemic sclerosis is a systemic disease that affects many organ and systems.
+It is most obvious in the skin; however, the GI tract; the respiratory, renal, cardiovascular, and genitourinary systems; and numerous vascular structures are frequently involved. - The symptoms result from inflammation and progressive tissue fibrosis and occlusion of the microvasculature by excessive production and deposition of types I and III collagen.
 The levels of other macromolecules found in the connective tissue (eg, glycosaminoglycans, tenascin, fibronectin) are also increased.